-You can save a lot of time and effort by using aliases instead of adding all key seqences directly to your blueprints.
-For more details, check out the Quickfort Keystroke Alias Guide.
+You can save a lot of time and effort by using aliases instead of adding all key sequences directly to your blueprints.
+For more details, check out the Quickfort keystroke alias reference.
 You can also see examples of aliases being used in the query blueprints in the DFHack blueprint library.
 You can create your own aliases by adding them to dfhack-config/quickfort/aliases.txt in your DFHack folder or you can package them together with your blueprint files.